whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660):Will the second 'proc print' overwrite the result before?
 - Question (jduan10-stat660): How to control which observations are printed?
 - Answer (jduan10-stat660): We can add a WHERE statement to the PROC PRINT step.
+- Question (llopez37-stat660) Can you sort through proc print?
+- Answer (llopez37-stat660) no, can only choose to print out which data set.

 [Week 3 SAS Recipe: recipe_to_check_for_duplicates]